WeblateOrg/weblate/docs/admin/config.rst

 LOCALIZE_CDN_URL and LOCALIZE_CDN_PATH
 --------------------------------------

-These settings configure the :ref:`addon-weblate.cdn.cdnjs` addon.
+These settings configure the :ref:`addon-weblate.cdn.cdnjs` add-on.
 :setting:`LOCALIZE_CDN_URL` defines root URL where the localization CDN is available and :setting:`LOCALIZE_CDN_PATH` defines path where Weblate should store generated files which will be served at the :setting:`LOCALIZE_CDN_URL`.